mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

     // Call the uStreamer C function from Zig. ustreamer.us_base64_encode(input.ptr, input.len, &cEncoded, &allocatedSize);

-    defer std.c.free(cEncoded);
+    // Free the memory that the C function allocated when this function exits. defer std.c.free(cEncoded);

     // Print the input and output of the base64 encode operation.